animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 </div></td>
 <td class="content"><div class="paragraph">
 <p>All <code>@Expiration</code>-based annotations apply only to Region
 entry values.
-Expiration for a Region is not covered by {sdg-name}'s expiration annotation support.
-However, {data-store-name} and {sdg-name}
-do let you set Region expiration by using the {sdg-acronym} XML namespace, as follows:</p>
+Expiration for a Region is not covered by Spring Data for GemFire's expiration annotation support.
+However, GemFire and Spring Data for GemFire do let you set Region expiration by using the {sdg-acronym} XML namespace, as follows:</p>
 </div>